-Heading up Project Management and Operations, David is responsible for managing, overseeing, and growing our Project Managers.
-The operational functions of Finance, Office Management and Recruitment all roll up into him, and he often acts as agency proxy for internal business and operational decisions.
+As the Chief Operating Officer, David oversees the operational functions of Finance, Office Management and Recruitment, often acting as agency proxy for internal business and operational decisions.

 Born outside Philadelphia, David moved to South Korea at the age of 11.
 A series of international schools prepared him to attend the University of Michigan at Ann Arbor, where he majored in Japanese Language & Cultural Studies.
 From college, he moved to NYC for an Online Research role at a large market research company.
 After working for a software company specializing in custom CRM solutions and web products for Producer Relationship Management and insurance Case Management, he went on to lead digital Project Management groups for two different global advertising agencies.
 He’s been with Cake & Arrow since 2009.